Fazlur Rahman Babu: Early life

 Babu was born on 22 August 1960 at Faridpur district in the then East Pakistan.
 He completed his school and college life in Faridpur.
-His father was a service holder, thereby he had to roam one place to another around the country.
+His father was a service holder, thereby he had to roam from one place to another around the country.
 Babu was interested in acting from his childhood.
 In Faridpur, he joined Boishakhi Natya Gosthi pursuing to build up a career in the media arena.

 Career

 Acting and banking

 Babu started his acting career in 1978 when he joined the theatre group Baishakhi Natya Ghosthi in Faridpur.
-That same year, Babu acted for first time in a national drama festival.
+That same year, Babu acted for the first time in a national drama festival.
 Meanwhile, he joined the Agrani Bank and, in 1983, transferred his banking job to Dhaka, the capital of Bangladesh, where he also joined Mamunur Rashid's Aranyak Natyadal theatre group and debuted his acting with a role in Saat Purusher Rin.
 Some of his performances in this theatre group include Nankar Pala, Pathar and Moyur Shinghashan.

 Babu started his television acting career in the soap opera Mrittu Khuda (1991), produced by Kazi Abu Zafar Siddique, on Bangladesh Television (BTV).
 However, it was his role of Poran Majhi television drama Itikatha (1991), written by Rashid, that secured him further roles in dramas such as Shundari and Danab.
-Babu also acted with Bengali film Daruchini Dip directed by Tauquir Ahmed while Humayun Ahmed was story, dialogue and scriptwriter.
+Babu also acted with Bengali film Daruchini Dip, directed by Tauquir Ahmed, while Humayun Ahmed was story, dialogue and scriptwriter.

-Babu has become popular for his humorous characters but his early career in stage dramas like Danab and Jay Jayanti was in serious roles.
+Babu has become popular for his humorous characters, but his early career in stage dramas like Danab and Jay Jayanti was in serious roles.

-Babu continued to work for television and theatre simultaneously until 2000 when he stopped theatre work as television took nearly twenty-five days per month.
-Babu made his theatrical film début with Abdullah al Mamun's Bihanga between 2000 and 2001.
+Babu continued to work for television and theatre simultaneously until 2000, when he stopped theatre work as television took nearly twenty-five days per month.
+Babu made his theatrical film debut with Abdullah al Mamun's Bihanga between 2000 and 2001.